 Ziftomenib

 Ziftomenib is an investigational drug candidate and oral inhibitor of menin-KMT2A (MLL) for the treatment of Acute Myeloid Leukemia (AML), with the potential to combine with other targeted therapies.
-Ziftomenib is currently being evaluated in the KOMET-001 Trial.
+Ziftomenib is currently being evaluated as a monotherapy in the KOMET-001 trial and as a combination therapy with certain standards of care across multiple lines of therapy in the KOMET-007 and KOMET-008 trials.
+The R/R NPM1-m AML portion of the Phase 2 KOMET-001 trial has completed enrollment and is not currently recruiting.

 View publications and presentations